 Use the keywords in the name of the file

 As keywords in post URL’s are vital for pages, it is equally true for images.
-It is important to use keyword-rich words in the filename of your images for assisting the all-important search engines to ascertain relevancy.
+It is important to use keyword-rich words in the filename of your images for assisting the all-important search engines to ascertain relevance.
 Google recommends that you try to use common image types of file like BMP JPEG, GIF, and PNG.
 They also recommend putting your separate images in a single folder on your site.

 Create descriptive alt text